 - Kosher salt

 - Cook beets: Add beets to a pot and cover with room temperature water.
-Cover pan and bring to a boil.
+Cover pot and bring to a boil.
 Reduce to a simmer, partially cover, and cook for 25-30 minutes or until beets are tender.
-You know they’re tender when you can pierce them with a paring knife which slides out without effort.
+To check for doneness, pierce them with a paring knife.
+It should slide out without any resistance.
 Transfer to a bowl, cool slightly and peel.
 The skin should rub off easily with your hands.
 Slice in half lengthwise and cut into wedges.
 Allow to cool completely.

 - Toast nuts: While beets cook, preheat oven to 350°F. Place nuts on a parchment lined baking sheet.
 Toss in oil and season with salt.
 Bake for about 8 minutes or until toasted and golden brown.
 Cool.

 - Make pesto: In a food processor, add ¼ cup of nuts and garlic, and pulse until finely ground.
-Add basil, a couple teaspoons of olive oil and a pinch of salt.
-Pulse until finely chopped.
-If using a small food processor, add basil in stages and coarsely chop until all basil is added.
+Add basil and pulse until finely chopped.
 Slowly drizzle in olive oil and pulse until well combined.
-Stir in lemon juice and add more salt, as needed.
+Start with 6 tbsp of oil and add more if pesto is too thick.
+Stir in lemon juice and season with salt to taste.

 - Make goat cheese spread: Add softened goat cheese to a bowl.
 Stir in yogurt 1 or 2 tablespoons at a time until desired spreadable texture is reached.
-Season with salt.
+Season with salt to taste.

 - Season beets: Toss beets with enough olive oil to coat, a squeeze of lemon juice, and salt to taste.

 - Plate: Dollop a large spoonful of yogurt onto serving plates, and spread using the back of the spoon.
 Top with beets.
 Drizzle over pesto, and sprinkle over reserved pistachios.
+Garnish with arugula, basil or microgreens, if desired.
 Enjoy.

 - Category: Salad